 - Two newcomer siblings, a boy and a girl, come to Canada from the mountains of Burma, where they spoke Chin.
 Their mother is illiterate.
 Forced into hiding with their mother, the children had to watch their father being beaten to death before they were able to flee to a refugee camp on the Thai border.
 They did not attend school in the refugee camp.

 Even if the migration experience appears to be relatively smooth, as for the family from Eastern Europe, there are almost always difficulties associated with migration, including loss of status, unfamiliar social systems, and distance from friends and family.
 Children are often acutely aware of their parents’ sacrifices and may feel guilty.

 The Burmese family‘s experience will likely have a profound effect on both their health and the speed with which they adapt.
 The children’s education was interrupted, their father is dead, and their mother was disadvantaged in her first language.
 These children are likely to remain poor while growing up.
 In the absence of their father, the eldest son may assume the roles of protector, head of the household and, later, provider.
 Consequently his education may be sacrificed.

 Many people who reach a Canadian border and then claim refugee status, embark on a protracted application process.
 If their applications are refused, the consequences of returning to their home country may be frightening to the extent that they remain in Canada without status or health care insurance.
-An unsuccessful refugee claim and undocumented migration are tangled threads in an already complex migration story: they often lead to housing insecurity, low income, fear of discovery, the threat of deportation and limited access to health care.
+An unsuccessful refugee claim and undocumented migration are tangled threads in an already complex migration story: they often lead to housing insecurity, low income, fear of discovery, the threat of deportation, limited access to health care and eventually, poverty.